Messi, Argentina beat Netherlands on penalties at World Cup

 Enzo Fernandez hit the post near the end of extra time and was then the only Argentina player to fail to score in the shootout.
 Martinez’s saves were from attempts by Van Dijk and Steven Berghuis, after which he pulled his shorts high and danced a jig.

-The loss ended Van Gaal’s third stint in charge of the Netherlands and Messi shared a moment with the 71-year-old coach at the end.
+The loss ended the 71-year-old Van Gaal’s third stint in charge of the Netherlands.
+He was also the team’s coach at the World Cup in 2014 when Argentina beat the Dutch in a penalty shootout in the semifinals.

 “Ever since we arrived here,” Van Gaal said, “we have been focused on penalties.
 We thought we were going to win the penalty shootout.”